marklogic-community/corb2/README.md

 PROCESS-MODULE=extract.sjs|ADHOC
 ```

-### Run Xquery or JavaScript Tool
+### ModuleExecutor Tool

-Sometimes, a two or more staged CoRB job isn't necessary to get the job done.
+Sometimes, a two or more staged CoRB job with both a selector and transform isn't necessary to get the job done.
 Sometimes, only a single query needs to be executed and the output captured to file.
-Maybe only a single query with no output captured?
+Maybe even to execute only a single query with no output captured?
 In these cases, the ModuleExecutor Tool can be used to quickly and efficiently execute your XQuery or JavaScript files.

 Yes, that's right.
 Like CoRB, with Version 8 or higher of the MarkLogic XCC Connection Jar in your classpath, the ModuleExecutor Tool can run JavaScript queries against a MarkLogic8 server.
-We know, bad name for the tool but what can we say, old habits die hard!

 So how does the ModuleExecutor Tool differ from CoRB?
 The key differences are: